Wednesday, November 15, 2023

 So, stereotypical Barbie has to snap the other Barbies out of it so they can reestablish themselves as the heads of Barbieland when the Kens aren't looking.
 Again, inconsistent writing.

-Ken, who's portrayed as incompetent and stupid while the Barbies are brilliant and smart, id still able to take over the matriarchal Barbieland in no time whatsoever, and with hardly any effort!
+Ken, who's portrayed as incompetent and stupid while the Barbies are brilliant and smart, is still able to take over the matriarchal Barbieland in no time whatsoever, and with hardly any effort!
 And the "smart and intelligent" other Barbies don't even notice.
 So, who's really the stupid ones?
 Chalk one up for the patriarchy!

 The premise boils down to how women don't need men, and men don't need women.
-That's the only way both sexes can be free, or something?
-It seems there's an effort today to portray marriage and the complimentary nature of men and women as some sort of indentured servitude on the part of women.
+That's the only way both sexes can be free... or something?
+It seems there's an out-of-the-way effort today to portray marriage and the complimentary nature of men and women as some sort of indentured servitude on the part of women.
 This sentiment is definitely felt in "Barbie."

 Again, I caught wind of this message only to be left wondering if it's satirical or the actual point the movie is trying to make.
 At the same time, there's a scene in which the discontinuation of the doll "Midge" who in the Barbie doll line is pregnant and married to Allen, is commented on and criticized.
 Talk about mixed messages.

-I felt like the movie was trying to beat me over the head with the ridiculous message that women are treated in today's society as second-class citizens struggling to survive in this male-dominated society who keep women from succeeding.
+I felt like the movie was trying to beat me over the head with the dishonest message that women are treated in today's society as second-class citizens struggling to survive in this male-dominated society who keep women from succeeding.

 America Ferrera, who plays a Mattel employee named Gloria that ends up helping Barbie in the real world, has a drawn-out diatribe that is a shining example of the movie's preachy hack writing about that very subject.